greenhas/spg_website/content/Communities/2021-07-27-Looking-forward.md

 ---
 date: 2021-07-27T19:38:11-04:00
-title: "Looking forward to the “speed limits are government overreach, we need to rely on drivers’ personal responsibility” phase of the culture wars."
+title: ""
-tags: ["micro"]
+tags: ["micro","Communities"]
 ---
+Looking forward to the “speed limits are government overreach, we need to rely on drivers’ personal responsibility” phase of the culture wars.